DiaAlRahman/raie-2026/README.md

 ## Getting Started (Read This First) (Hypothetical Steps - Subject to Change)

+### Step 0: Prerequisites

+- uncomment relvant lines in .gitignore (CRUCIAL STEP - ensures you don't accidentally push large files to GitHub)
+- always always always make sure to create and switch to a new brach before making changes to the codebase.
+  - 'git switch -c yourname-feature-description' (e.g. 'git switch -c alice-add-web-scraper')

 ### Step 1: Install the AI Engine (Host Machine)

 We run the AI models natively on your computer to ensure we have hardware/GPU acceleration. **Do not run these commands inside the Docker container.**